 In this guide, you will learn everything you need to know about SoWs, even how to create one that is effective and clear.

 Nevertheless, the most important benefit that SoWs offer is the transparency they ensure between clients and companies.
-Both of these parties being happy is the essential foundation to any successful project, and a great statement of work is key to making that happen.
+Both of these parties being happy is the essential foundation to any successful project, and a great SoW document is key to making that happen.

 The statement of work ensures that all key parties involved in a project know exactly what's included within the bounds of a project and what isn't.
 This represents a step ahead of a project proposal and sets clear expectations for project deliverables, expected outcomes, communications, and timelines on both sides.
 It also helps avoid scope creep, which is music to any project manager's ears.

 Statements of work, scopes of work, and project plans are often talked about together but are not quite the same.
+For the first two, the SoW acronym is often used for either one - wrongly.
+Only the statement of work should be written as SoW.
 In order to write a great statement of work, it's essential to know the differences between these important documents.

 Statement of work